 Holley C. Allen

-Holley is currently a third-year psychology major at UVM.
+Holley was a psychology major at UVM.
 Her main interest is substance abuse and addiction and its role in psychopathology.
 She plans to pursue further education in the medical field after UVM.
 She enjoys skiing and drawing in her down time.
 Holley graduated from UVM in the Spring of 2017.